AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jellybean, KitKat, Lollipop, Marshmallow.

-> Have students with Android devices look up what versions of Android they are running, then tally up the count on the board.
+> Check: Have students with Android devices look up what versions of Android they are running, then tally up the count on the board.

 [Here's how the versions are broken down, and how many people own each version.](http://developer.android.com/about/dashboards/index.html)